Skip to Main Content

 Bilingual Service

-English and French speaking script supervisors who communicate effectively with global directors while knowing French crew workflows.
+English and French speaking script supervisors who work smoothly with global directors while knowing French crew workflows.

 On Location